Education is the journey of a lifetime. Let’s get ready for your next steps.

 The major difference between the two is how they are scored, and inclusion or omission of science testing.
 For the ACT, students earn a score between 1 and 36, whereas, with the SAT, students earn a score between 400 and 1600.
 The ACT has a section dedicated to science; the SAT does not.
 The SAT does not exclude science - there are science-based questions that appear in reading, writing and math sections and not a dedicated section to understanding scientific data, graphs, and hypotheses.

 ACT and SAT requirements vary across Montana and are relative to the type of school you're going to attend.
-If you are interested in a Montana public college or university, visit the Montana University System's admission requirements page.
+If you are interested in a Montana public college or university, visit the Montana University System'spage.
 It will break down what is required for four-year and two-year programs.
 If you're interested in a private college or university, check with the institution to determine admission requirements.
 They'll walk you through everything you need to know.

 For traditional students - those who enter college within three years of graduating high school - earning a composite score of at least 22 on the ACT satisfies one of the key admission requirements to enroll in a four-year college or university.
 In Montana, all high school juniors take the ACT on the state testing date, free of charge.